-Spring in Minnesota is a fickle beast.
+Weather in Minnesota is a fickle beast.
 Routine weather swings have you alternately snuggling in blankets on the couch and dawning shorts to dig in your garden.
-It is hard to know what to wear during this volatile time but it does not have to be hard to plan dinner.
-This hearty spring time beef stew is for the days when you stare longingly at the emerging buds of spring, while your thermostat reads below freezing.
-Though, frankly, it is also great through the winter.
+It is hard to know what to wear some days but it does not have to be hard to plan dinner.
+This stovetop beef stew is for the days when you stare longingly at the emerging buds of spring, while your thermostat reads below freezing.
 Who am I kidding?
-It’s great all year long.
+It's great all year long.

 This is a very freezer friendly meal; re-heating may even manage to make it better.
 Be aware that if you want to have some leftovers, it may be worth making a double batch.
 This recipe is so good that it rarely makes it past the next day's lunch in our home.
 Now, go forth and eat enough stew to quell that aching desire to mow your lawn.